Alaska earthquake triggers tsunami warning in Pacific Ocean | DW | 29.07.2021

 Officials also issued atsunami warning for Guam and Northern Mariana Islands in the Pacific Ocean.

-The Pacific Tsunami Warning Center (PTWC) said it was also investigating whether there was a tsunami threat to Hawaii.
+The Pacific Tsunami Warning Center (PTWC) canceled an earlier investigation into whether there was a tsunami threat to Hawaii.

-"Based on all available data a tsunami may have been generated by this earthquake that could be destructive on coastal areas even far from the epicenter,'' PTWC said.

 The European-Mediterranean Seismological Centre (EMSC) said the quake at a magnitude of 8.0 and a depth of 10 kilometers.